Tori Roloff Shares Adorable Updates On Jackson As 'Little People, Big World' Family Prepares For Christmas

 Roloff also shared a glimpse at the reality versus the perfect Instagram shot, the process of decorating the tree, and a truly adorable shot of Jackson with Santa and Mrs. Claus.
 She also threw in a quick video clip of Jackson doing something with a toy and exclaiming he did it with pride.

 Tori Roloff always does a great job in keeping Little People, Big World fans updated on what’s going on with their family.
-She regularly posts about Jackson, Murphy, and Zach and LPBW adore each and every picture or video she shares.
+She regularly posts about Jackson, Murphy, and Zach, and LPBW fans adore each and every picture or video she shares.